 How Unilever Kleve keeps the discussions flowing

-“We use our production meetings to keep the discussions flowing.
-We try to speak very often with employees to get their input based on what we have seen on the DailyPulse, discuss how the last month went, etc.” says Katharina.
+“We try to speak very often with employees to get their input based on what we have seen on the DailyPulse device, discuss how the last month went, etc.” says Katharina.

 Weekly ‘hard HR facts’ at Management meetings